Fingerprint: Consumer electronics login authentication

-Since 2000 electronic fingerprint readers have been introduced as consumer electronics security applications.
-Fingerprint sensors could be used for login authentication and the identification of computer users.
+Since 2000, electronic fingerprint readers have been introduced as consumer electronics security applications.
+Fingerprint scanners could be used for login authentication and the identification of computer users.
 However, some less sophisticated sensors have been discovered to be vulnerable to quite simple methods of deception, such as fake fingerprints cast in gels.
 In 2006, fingerprint sensors gained popularity in the laptop market.
-Built-in sensors in laptops, such as ThinkPads, VAIO, HP Pavilion and EliteBook laptops, and others also double as motion detectors for document scrolling, like the scroll wheel.
+Built-in sensors in laptops, such as ThinkPad, VAIO, HP Pavilion and EliteBook laptops, and others also double as motion detectors for document scrolling, like the scroll wheel.

 Two of the first smartphone manufacturers to integrate fingerprint recognition into their phones were Motorola with the Atrix 4G in 2011 and Apple with the iPhone 5S on September 10, 2013.
 One month after, HTC launched the One Max, which also included fingerprint recognition.
 In April 2014, Samsung released the Galaxy S5, which integrated a fingerprint sensor on the home button.

 Following the release of the iPhone 5S model, a group of German hackers announced on September 21, 2013, that they had bypassed Apple's new Touch ID fingerprint sensor by photographing a fingerprint from a glass surface and using that captured image as verification.
 The spokesman for the group stated: "We hope that this finally puts to rest the illusions people have about fingerprint biometrics.
 It is plain stupid to use something that you can't change and that you leave everywhere every day as a security token."
 In September 2015, Apple included a new version of the fingerprint scanner in the iPhone home button with the iPhone 6S.
 The use of the Touch ID fingerprint scanner was optional and could be configured to unlock the screen or pay for mobile apps purchases.
 Since December 2015, cheaper smartphones with fingerprint recognition have been released, such as the $100 UMI Fair.
 Samsung introduced fingerprint sensors to its mid-range A series smartphones in 2014.

-By 2017 Hewlett Packard, Asus, Huawei, Lenovo and Apple were using fingerprint readers in their laptops.
+By 2017, Hewlett Packard, Asus, Huawei, Lenovo and Apple were using fingerprint readers in their laptops.
 Synaptics says the SecurePad sensor is now available for OEMs to start building into their laptops.
 In 2018, Synaptics revealed that their in-display fingerprint sensors would be featured on the new Vivo X21 UD smartphone.
 This was the first mass-produced fingerprint sensor to be integrated into the entire touchscreen display, rather than as a separate sensor.